The Citizens Advisory Committee has an opening: Suburban customer representative.

 Mike Cowan represents suburban customers.
 Mike is involved in the community and is the chair of the board of directors for the Grant Water and Sanitation District.
 Mike is a retired civil engineer with 38 years of experience in planning and managing large-scale water storage and conveyance systems.
 Early in his career, he was instrumental in developing a digital simulation of the Colorado River system of reservoirs, diversions and hydropower plants.
 This experience gave Mike a good understanding of the law of the Colorado River and how the waters of the river are divided among the seven basin states.
 He also is experienced in rate-setting practices for water, hydropower and sewage/drainage services.
 He has been involved in water and hydropower resource management activities in the major river basins in the western United States.
 Mike’s background gives him a local, regional and multistate perspective on water resource management.
 He is aware of the need for conservation, collaboration and creative/cooperative solutions to challenges facing Denver Water.
 Mike received his bachelor’s degree in civil engineering from San Diego State University and has been a resident of Littleton for 26 years.

 — Second term, ends December 2021

-Paul Aldretti — Vice chair, Denver citizen representative
+Paul Aldretti — Chair, Denver citizen representative

 Paul Aldretti represents Denver residents.
 For almost three decades Paul’s professional endeavors and personal commitment have focused on creating a more just, equitable and sustainable society.
 Since 2013, this work concentrated on public health and the built environment.
 Prior to this, Paul helped design and implement programs and public policy related to energy, climate change, social responsibility, and sustainability.
 Paul has worked with government agencies, corporations, trade associations, non-profit organizations, utilities and other groups throughout the United States and internationally.
 He is a native of Colorado and has lived in the Denver area for more than 60 years.